-If you are looking into arranging PAT testing (electrical equipment testing) for your office, shop or school, you will be asked how many units need testing.
+If you are looking to arrange PAT testing (electrical equipment testing) for your office, shop or school, you will be asked how many units need testing.

-If you are new to arranging PAT testing you may not be sure what to say.
+If you are new to PAT testing you may not be sure what to say.

 Broadly speaking, any electrical equipment that is plugged into a power source (for example, a socket) counts as a unit and will need PAT testing.